-As you can see by the table, the City of Jonesville had no violations and the drinking water meets or exceeds all Federal and State requirements.
+As you can see by the table, the City of Jonesville drinking water meets or exceeds all Federal and State requirements.
 The City of Jonesville has tested for contaminants as required, since 1988 and a copy of these results are available upon request.
 We ask that all our customers help us protect our water sources, which are at the heart of our community, our way of life and our children's future.